 Light crimson colours with ruby hues.

-Will reward careful cellaring of five to seven years from vintage.
+Will reward careful cellaring of seven to ten years.

 Constant spring winds during budburst caused low vine yields.
 The region experienced cooler than average temperatures over the growing season causing a longer ripening period with delayed harvest dates.
 The driest vintage to date producing extremely high-quality fruit.

 Superb Pinot Noir from the Jacoben Vineyard situated in the Lower Derwent Valley was hand-picked and fermented in 1T open-top fermenters, with up to 25% whole bunch inclusion.
 Gently hand plunged as required throughout fermentation, with gentle pressing to tank post-MLF.
 10 months maturation in large format French oak (25% new) before selective barrel blending and bottling with minimal additions.

 - Alcohol: 13.5%

 - pH: 3.60

 Royal Adelaide Wine Show 2021

 From the Lower Derwent Valley; hand picked; up to 25% whole bunches; gentle hand plunging and occasional pumpovers.
 Matured 10 months in 25% new, large-format French oak.
 Crafted to an almost identical recipe to Lowestoft's estate pinot, this vineyard delivers a more linear, strict and structured take on the Lower Derwent.
 Well-focused black and red berry cherry/berry fruits are confidently supported by fine-grained tannins that promise great things in a decade.